 - 1. The School's Child Protection/Safeguarding policy including Prevent information - 2.
 The Staff Code of Conduct and Expectations (SCOPE) including advice for staff on social media, staff/pupil relationships and whistle blowing - 3.
 The Behaviour policy - 4.
 Staff Acceptable use of ICT Agreement including online safety - 5.
-The identity of the DSP; - 6.
+The identity of the DSL; - 6.
 A copy of the relevant section of KCSIE, Annex A - 7.
 Staff Behaviour policy - 8.
 Children Missing Education (CME) (see page 7 of this policy) - 9.
-Whistleblowing Policy
+Whistleblowing Policy - 10.
+Anti Bullying Policy

-Although there is no longer a set frequency for formal regular staff refresher training, the school is committed to supporting and training all staff in matters of child protection as soon as they start at the school, if not before.
+The school is committed to supporting and training all staff in matters of child protection as soon as they start at the school, if not before.
+Refresher training takes place at every INSET every term.
 They are informed of what to do if they have concerns about a child and if a child makes a disclosure to them or they suspect signs of abuse.
 Staff are also given guidance on 'early help' outlining children who may benefit from early help.

 Reddiford School provides training, including online training and safeguarding updates for all staff on INSET days (at the start of each term) and staff meetings.
 They are also regularly updated on information from any relevant external agencies and from HSSP (Harrow Strategic Safeguarding Partnership) to determine the most appropriate schedule or follow their published advice, if any, concerning the level and focus for training.
-All staff sign to say they have received training and understood its contents, including having read Part 1 of KCSIE and Annex A and any changes are discussed.
+All staff sign to say they have received training and understood its contents, including having read Part 1 of KCSIE and Annex B and any changes are discussed.
 Those members of staff that are absent from the INSET training are given a copy of the information and have an opportunity to discuss its contents with senior staff prior to signing the documentation.
 All Designated staff receive training every 2 years.
 Certificates are held in staff files.